Genesis at Reading Festival 1971

 Genesis performed on Saturday

 In 1971, Genesis was not the only act of Charisma Records that played at Reading Festival.
-The already mentioned Lindisfarne were there as well as Van der Graaf Generator, and Bell & Arc and Audience.
-Other notable acts from this year were Arthur Brown, Rory Gallagher, Wishbone Ash, Medicine Head, Osibisa, Ian Matthews and Ralph McTell.
+As mentioned, Lindisfarne were there as well as Van der Graaf Generator, and Bell & Arc and Audience.
+Other notable acts that year were Arthur Brown, Rory Gallagher, Wishbone Ash, Medicine Head, Osibisa, Ian Matthews and Ralph McTell.

 Due to their low billing, Genesis played midafternoon on the second day of the festival.
 Their performance was highlighted as one of the best of the event, and consequentially, they were invited back for the next two festivals.